Seneca-ICTOER/OSL745/docs/Labs/lab2.md

 5. Issue the correct commands to make sure that the "libvirtd" service is both "active" (started) and "enabled" (will start automatically at boot)

    > ![caution](/img/caution.png)
-   > The behaviour of the **libvirtd** service on Debian Linux is for the service to stop when not in use and restart when required.
+   > The behaviour of the **libvirtd** service on Ubuntu Linux is for the service to stop when not in use and restart when required.

    >